dialect-map/dialect-map-job-pubsub/README.md

 ### Dependencies
 Python dependencies are specified within the `requirements.txt` and `requirements-dev.txt` files.
-In terms of binary dependencies, the project depends on a Golang / CLI tool called [jd][jd-github-repo].
-This tool is used to generate the differences (_diffs_) between consecutive versions of the [dialect-map-data][dialect-map-data] submodule data files

-In order to install the development packages, non-python dependencies and commit hooks:
+In order to install the development packages, as well as the defined commit hooks:
 ```sh
 make install-dev
 ```